 What is Shakespeare Lives?

-Shakespeare Lives is a global programme of events and activities celebrating the world's most popular playwright's work on the 400th anniversary of his death in 2016.
+Shakespeare Lives is a global programme of events and activities that celebrated the world's most popular playwright's work on the 400th anniversary of his death in 2016.

-The programme will include a host of events, including innovative theatre and dance performances, film screenings, globally sourced art exhibitions, and educational resources for English language learners.
+The programme included a host of events, including innovative theatre and dance performances, film screenings, globally sourced art exhibitions, and educational resources for English language learners.

 In May 2016, British Council Australia supported two Shakespeare-themed literature and music events during the Sydney Writers' Festival - a week-long extravaganza of ideas and literature, with an extraordinary range of headlining international and local writers.